KVuillemot/KVuillemot.github.io/_pages/projects.md

   overlay_color: "#ABCAF7"
   overlay_filter: "0.5"
 intro:
-  - excerpt: "There you can find some projects that I made during the previous years."
+  - excerpt: "There you can find some of the projects I am (or was) working on."
 classes: wide

 LevelSet_tools: